SPJ-AI/lesson/text_generator/README.md

 $ python generate.py
 ```

-The generated texts are changed when you use `seed` parameter.
+You can change the generated texts randomly by using `seed` parameter.

 ```
 $ python generate.py --seed=1234